fabian-gubler/RSS-Blog-Aggregator/README.md

 ## Setup

+### Configuration

 Create a gitignore'd .env file in the root of your project and add the following:

 `PORT="8080"`

 This file will automatically be loaded using `godotenv.Load()` in the main function.

+### Setting up the environment

+To install the correct packages and corresponding version, use the nix supplied nix flake and make sure that flakes are enabled.

+In order to use it, run:

+`nix develop`

 ## Usage